 For individuals, DFI builds the Exoshirt Mark I, a body-adaptive futuristic shirt that allows you to control any and all devices, place phone calls, listen to music, control virtual assistants and other AIs.

 For businesses, the armed forces, police, health workers and first responders, DFI builds intelligent always-fitting uniforms.
 These uniforms integrate the human into the Internet of Things, giving the wearer digital 'superpowers' by allowing true human-machine team integration.
 Employees are able to control drones, devices, complex machinery, robotics and comms directly with their uniform through voice and gesture-based commands, as intuitive as giving orders to a teammate.
 Roughly half the world's working population wears a uniform, and yet none of these uniforms truly or directly assist the wearer in the job they are doing.
 We allow businesses to innovate, cut costs (no need to stock sizes or tailor), increase environmental sustainability (extending product life and fighting fast fashion), all while rendering their employees much more effective at their jobs.

-Our team consists of University of Cambridge PhDs, with diverse backgrounds ranging from ancient code-breaking to machine learning (Cambridge Department of Engineering) and business innovation (Cambridge Institute for Manufacturing).
-Two MPhil/MEng engineers, one expert in mechanical and the other in sustainable engineering, work on a full-time interim and part-time basis.
-Collectively, the team has published original research in a wide range of scientific and academic journals, has won numerous personal awards, and represents 5 nationalities.
+Our team consists of Cambridge PhDs with diverse backgrounds from ancient code-breaking to machine learning (Department of Engineering); also on the team are two MPhil/MEng engineers.
+Collectively, the team has published original research in a wide range of scientific and academic journals and has won numerous personal awards, as well as representing 5 nationalities.

 Dr Roeland P.-J.E.
 Decorte